 Since then, we’ve become renowned for our architectural-led designs, exceptional quality and attention to detail.
 In 2011, we changed our name from Westbury Conservatories to Westbury Garden Rooms and purchased a new factory and office complex.

-In 2016, we added a London showroom to our portfolio in Lambeth Walk.
 In 2017, we invested in new machinery, new vehicles and software to ensure all aspects of the company benefit from cutting-edge technology.
 Even in the past year, the pandemic brought even more lessons to our team, with clients using their homes differently during the lockdowns and our staff working remotely.

 Today, we’re sharing a few of the things that we’ve learned: